-……well you get the picture.
-I may have got a little carried away there.
-Sorry, motivation suddenly struck.
+… You get the picture.
+We might have gotten a little carried away there.
+Motivation struck.